Putnam14/cryptsy-arb/README.md

   - Check to see if what is bought in one market can actually be sold in the other market
   - Better reporting of trade details (Currently is logged, but can easily be converted to print)

-Make sure to edit superCryptsy.py and put in your Cryptsy public and private API keys.
+Make sure to edit fetcher.py and put in your Cryptsy public and private API keys.
+If your fee rate is different from 0.5% per trade, edit superCryptsy.py Edit superCryptsy.py to change where logs are stored.

 >No special libraries or dependencies.
 Works best on Python 2.7, I haven't tested on 3.3+